mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 4
 ~~~~~~~~

 Using closures is often a good alternative to object oriented programming for maintaining private state that only one or a few functions (that are defined inside the closure) are allowed to access and modify.
-In the last example the **let** statement could have defined more than one variables with initial values and many functions could have been defined to perform various calculations with the values of these captured variables and/or change the values of captured variables.
+In the last example the **let** statement could have defined more than one variable with initial values and many functions could have been defined to perform various calculations with the values of these captured variables and/or change the values of captured variables.
 This effectively hides the variables defined in the **let** statement from code outside of the let statement but the functions are accessible from outside the **let** statement.

 ## Hy Looks Like Clojure: How Similar Are They?